Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Modeling the ISM with

 We arrive at a first estimate of the temperature of the neutral medium by requiring energy rate equilibrium between the above mentioned heating and cooling mechanisms:

-where \Cions is the cooling rate due to atomic and ionic emission lines, \Crec and \Cff are the cooling rates from recombination processes and free-free emission as described above, and \Hcrhi is the cosmic ray heating rate in atomic, partly ionised, gas.
+where \Cions is the cooling rate due to atomic and ionic emission lines, \Crec and \Cff are the cooling rates from recombination processes and free-free emission as described above, and \Hcrhi is the CR heating rate in atomic, partly ionised, gas.
 The detailed analytical expressions employed by \sigame for these heating and cooling rates are given in appendix \ref{apB}.

-The abundances of the atoms and ions, listed above, entering the \Cions cooling term either have to be calculated in a self-consistent manner as part of the SPH simulation or set by hand.
+The abundances of the atoms and ions included in \Cions either have to be calculated in a self-consistent manner as part of the SPH simulation or set by hand.
 For our set of galaxies, the SPH simulations follow the abundances of H, C, N, O, Mg, Si, S, Ca and Fe, while for the abundances of He and Ne, we adopt solar mass fractions of $0.2806$ and $10^{-4}$, respectively, as used in \cite{wiersma09}.

-\Hcrhi depends on the {\it primary} cosmic ray ionization rate (\cri), a quantity that is set by the number density of supernovae since they are thought to be the main source of CRs \citep{ackermann13}.
+\Hcrhi depends on the {\it primary} CR ionization rate (\cri), a quantity that is set by the number density of supernovae since they are thought to be the main source of CRs \citep{ackermann13}.
 In \sigame, this is accounted for by parameterizing \cri as a function of the {\it local} star formation rate density (SFRD) as it varies across the simulated galaxy.
 The details of this parameterization are deferred to Section \ref{Tk_GMC}.